 - The oldest post office Singapore today is Geylang (opened in 1930).

 - The most isolated posting box is located on Pulau Ubin which is 2 km north east of Singapore.

-- Every day, SingPost handles over 2.8 million mail items, and more than 85% are automatically sorted to postmen's delivery sequence.
+- Handled over 3 million mail items daily, and more than 85% are automatically sorted to postmen's delivery sequence.

-- Each postman covers an average of 20 km daily.
-In total, our postmen cover about 10,400 km in a single day, and in less than four days, they would have gone round the globe once.
+- Each postman covers more than 35 km daily.
+In total, our postmen cover more than 20,000 km in a single day, and in less than two days, they would have gone round the globe once.

 Keen to know more about how your mail gets delivered?
 Read on ...

 A trusted household name in Singapore, SingPost enjoys strong brand recognition and the trust of generations of residents.